dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 1)  Minor embeddings [Cho2008]_: represent logical variables by chaining multiple physical qubits through strong pairwise interaction terms.
 2)  Hidden units: marginalize a distribution over its hidden units.
-3)  Optimize variable-to-qubit mappings.
+3)  Optimization of variable-to-qubit mappings.

-Minor embedding can increase connectivity and introduce long-range interactions, but introduces its own challenges such as early freezeout and chain breakages.\ [#]_
+Minor embedding can increase connectivity and introduce long-range interactions but introduces its own challenges such as early freezeout and chain breakages.\ [#]_